 - 1/2 teaspoon onion powder

 - 1/4 teaspoon garlic powder

 - Take the brisket out of the refrigerator 30 minutes before cooking.
 Pat dry and lay flat.
 Cut binding strings and trim down the fat cap, if there is any.

-- Turn on the saute mode on the Instant Pot.
-Add the cooking oil.
-When the pot is hot, add the brisket and brown on both sides, around 4 minutes per side.
-After 8 minutes turn off the Instant Pot.
-Remove the brisket to a plate.
+- In a skillet or inner pot on saute mode, sear the brisket and brown on both sides, around 4 minutes per side.
+When done, remove the brisket to a plate.